elbwalker/walkerOS/docs/src/content/docs/introduction/what-is-walkerjs.md

 ---
 title: What is walker.js?
+---

-desription: Walker.js is an open library to capture user events and send them to any analytics tool.
+Walker.js is an open library to capture user events and send them to any analytics tool.
 It was created to enable data ownership, improve web data quality, and scale tracking implementation processes.
----

 ## Introducing walker.js

 Walker.js is an implementation layer that creates reliable event data with context.
 It adds maximum <b>ownership</b> and <b>scalability</b> to your web-tracking implementation.